YoeriNijs/vienna/README.md

 ```

 If you want to listen to keyboard events, you can pass the key name.
-This holds for `keyDown`, `keyDown`.
+This holds for `keyDown` and `keyUp`.

 ```
 <div @keyDown.Enter="doSomething"></div>